Table of Contents

 Once there was a boy named Raju who always compared himself with others.
 He complained about his clothes, his toys, and even his school bag.
 He was never satisfied and always wanted more.

 One day, Raju visited a children’s home with his school.
-There, he saw children who had very few toys and simple clothes, yet they were smiling and playing happily.
-They shared whatever little they had and thanked their teachers for everything.
+There, he saw children who had very few toys and simple clothes, yet they were smiling and playing happily, sharing whatever little they had.

 Raju felt ashamed of his complaints.
-He realized how lucky he was to have loving parents, food, a home, and education.
-That day, he decided to stop comparing and start appreciating what he had.
+He realized how lucky he was to have loving parents, food, a home, and education, and decided to stop comparing and start appreciating what he had.

 Moral: Be happy and grateful for what you have.